icaven/glm/readme.txt

 - Fixed std::copy and std::vector with GLM types #214
 - Fixed strict aliasing issues #212, #152
 - Fixed std::nextafter not supported with C++11 on Android #213
+- Fixed corner cases in exp and log functions for quaternions #199

 ================================================================================
 GLM 0.9.5.3: 2014-04-02